cwk9852/PigLatinProject/README.md

 Java, git, Eclipse, 	vi

 ### Lessons Learned
-Milestone was creatnig JUnit test cases before implementing methods.
+Milestone was creating JUnit test cases before implementing methods.
-The regex can be used in a variety of forms
-Refactored down to one method in main.
+The regex can be used in a variety of forms.
+"Refactored" to one method call in main.
-Further Development needed on returning the punctuation.
+Further Development needed on formatting the returned strings.

 ### UML Diagram
 ![UML](Translator.png)